dmgt/TIL/howto_set_up_multiple_users_on_Rstudio_on_Docker.md

 ```

 Note that for the user email, you can either use your own email, or use
-the ‘noreply’ email generated for you by github to avoid exposing your
+the ‘noreply’ email generated for you by GitHub to avoid exposing your
 personal email address in your commit history.
 See
 [here](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address)
 for details.